Skip to main content

 We are celebrating 20 years of science impact toward speeding discovery in human health and disease.

 Allen20 LogoIn 2003, the Allen Institute launched with just four employees working in a small, rented laboratory toward one audacious goal, driven by founder Paul Allen’s vision: to map an entire mammalian brain in a way the world had never seen.
 That project, that Allen Mouse Brain Atlas, became a hallmark for the way the Allen Institute works — cohesive teams tackling big problems in biology and sharing their findings openly to benefit all of science and humanity.
-Today, 20 years later, the Allen Institute is building foundations and reaching new frontiers in our quest to fully understand the brain, the cell, and the immune system.
+Today the Allen Institute is building foundations and reaching new frontiers in our quest to fully understand the brain, the cell, and the immune system.

 Our Impact